What is a VA Accredited Attorney or Representative?

 - Take part in unlawful or unethical conduct;

 How to find and appoint a VA-accredited representative

-To appoint a representative, claimants may use eBenefits or mail.
+To appoint a representative, claimants may use VA.gov or mail.
 Veterans who wish to appoint an attorney or accredited claims agent by mail may use VA Form 21-22a: Appointment of Individual as Claimant’s Representative.
 Those who wish to appoint a Veteran Service Organization by mail can complete VA Form 21-22: Appointment of Veterans Service Organization as Claimant’s Representative.
 These forms should be sent to VA’s Claims Intake Center at:

 Department of Veterans Affairs